LogoLogo

 When Flowty launched in early February, loans could only be be denominated in FUSD (Flow blockchain’s stablecoin).
 Subsequently, we added support for tUSDT (teleported USDT — the Flow blockchain version of USDT), another stablecoin.
 Exclusively supporting stablecoins was a strategic decision by the team.

-A flowty loan is a relatively complex transaction with several inherent risks.
+A flowty loan is a relatively complex transaction with several inherent .
 Supporting loans in a non-stablecoin token introduces yet another variable to the equation.
 The fluctuations in the underlying token’s value during the term of a loan will impact both a Borrower’s and Lender’s experience.

 Our goal was to allow our users and the Flow blockchain community to have some time to explore the platform, utilize our services, and better understand a flowty transaction before we added another variable (non-stablecoin token fluctuations during a loan term) for users to consider.